TagAcam frequently asked questions

 Can I move the SmartButton between bikes and other vehicles?

 Yes!
 It’s so easy to move and use the SmartButton wherever you are going or however you are travelling.
 Just take it with you and stick it in or on the new vehicle.
-If it gets dirty, just clean the back of the SmartButton with water to make it stick like new again.

 Why would I need TagAcam?

 I don’t want any distractions when I’m out on my bike so why would I want to hear alerts?

 Worrying about road hazards, live mobile traps and fixed speed camera sites are distractions in themselves.
 The TagAcam community share locations of pot holes, spills, dangerous bends and other road hazards that might cause you to take avoiding action, so you avoid uncessary surprises.

 I don’t speed so why would TagAcam be useful to me?